SUPPORTING POSITIVE RELATIONSHIPS

 At Living Faith, we actively support students to acknowledge how their behavior impacts upon others and to then take responsibility for restoring their relationships by accepting the consequences for their actions.
 Students are encouraged by school staff, as they work to equip children with both the language and confidence to resolve situations where relationships break down.

 Our students are supported in making positive choices not only by staff, but also through the positive role model of our older students.
-Students from Year 5 and 6 are given opportunities to model our school values and support younger children through initiatives such as the Mentoring Team, Buddy Program and “You Can Sit With Me”.
-Students also have the opportunity to grow in their resiliency and cooperative skills by participating in both small group programs and whole school activities, such as the Living Faith Handball Challenge.
+Students also have the opportunity to grow in their resiliency and cooperative skills by participating in both small group programs and whole school activities.

 While the provision of Christian education is the core role of the school, Living Faith knows that children are best able to learn if their social, emotional and spiritual needs are met.